Xx-Parks-xX/forjj/README.md

   - If the templates describes a `run_build` command, this command is executed.
   - Any files generated at build time are collected and reported back to forjj.

 - Now `forjj` do a git add of those new files.
-Ready to to be `git commited`.
+Ready to be `git commited`.

 Except if you used `--no-maintain`, `forjj create` automatically run your initial deployment code to deploy your factory.
 This is done through the call to `forjj maintain` internally.